silx-kit/pyFAI/doc/source/geometry.rst

 For non planar detectors, the PONI is defined in the plan z=0 in detector's coordinate system.

-Poni1 and Poni2 are distances in meter (along the *y* and *x* axis of the detector), like the sample-detector distance, letting the calibration parameters be independent of the pixel size hence stable regarding the binning factor of the detector.
+*Poni1* and *Poni2* are distances in meter (along the *y* and *x* axis of the detector), like the sample-detector distance, letting the calibration parameters be independent of the pixel size hence stable regarding the binning factor of the detector.

-In the same idea rot1, rot2 and rot3 are rotation along axis 1, 2 and 3, always expressed in radians.
+In the same idea *rot1*, *rot2* and *rot3* are rotation along axis 1, 2 and 3,
+always expressed in radians.
 Rotations applied in the same order: *rot1* then *rot2* and finally *rot3*.
 Due to the axial symmetry of the Debye-Scherrer cones, *rot3* cannot be optimized but can be adjusted manually in some cases like if the detector is not mounted horizontally and/or one cares about polarization correction.

 When all rotations are zero, the detector is in transmission mode with the incident beam orthogonal to the detector's surface.

-There is also a tutorial :ref:`tutorials` on the geomety which explains in detail the orientations of the different rotations used by pyFAI.
+There is also a tutorial :ref:`tutorials` on the geometry which explains in detail the orientations of the different rotations used by pyFAI.